Every day to us is Easter: Experience resurrection all year long

 “We are called to place our absolute trust in God even when we cannot see a way forward,” Lasater explains.
 “That's what I ultimately did.
 It wasn't easy.”

-After two years of struggle, the new building opened in 2013 with a sense of renewal for the congregation.
+After two years of struggle, the new building opened in 2013 with a sense of renewal.
 “The fire made people into a community of faith,” Lasater says.

 “I learned that loss can be absolutely overwhelming and leave you feeling that there is no hope, and it is in those moments we are called to trust God the most,” Lasater reflects.
 “When we cannot see beyond the next horizon, when we can't imagine the sun ever rising again, God is still there working,” in Louisiana, Estonia, and Arkansas.